 Artifacts from his life are on display, as well as instruments he used during his musical career.

 See Related: Things to Do in Ames, Iowa

 Address: 215 W Central Park Ave, Davenport, IA 52803, United States

 Vander Veer Botanical Park is in Davenport’s Vander Veer Park Historic District.
 This 33-acre botanical garden is spectacular and inviting.
 Established in 1885, it is one of the very first botanical parks in our nation, located west of the Mississippi River.

 In this garden, you’ll find flowers, trees, shrubs, hostas, succulents, cacti, and other plants of all kinds, a lagoon, a sensory garden, a children’s sculpture garden, greenhouses, a conservatory, and an impressive circa 1900 fountain.
 Many people come here to walk for exercise; the path around the perimeter is just under a mile in length.

 West Lake Park

-If you’re looking for a more traditional-style park, then you’ll like West Lake Park.
-This park is not on the banks of the Mississippi River but is located on the west side of town.
+If you’re looking for a more traditional-style park, you’ll like West Lake Park.
+This park is not on the Mississippi River’s banks but on the west side of town.

-It is quite large at 620 acres and there are four lakes and two campgrounds within the park’s boundaries.
-People come to fish, boat, and swim here during the warm weather months, but it’s a great place to visit and explore at any time of year thanks to the many trails.
+It is large at 620 acres, and there are four lakes and two campgrounds within the park’s boundaries.
+People come to fish, boat, and swim here during warm weather, but it’s a great place to visit and explore any time of year, thanks to the many trails.

 See Related: Best State Parks in Iowa to Visit